“60 Minutes” Brings FTD Awareness to Millions of TV Viewers

 Inquiries to AFTD’s HelpLine also rose following the broadcast.
 AFTD staff provided practical, compassionate and medically accurate information in response to 351 HelpLine calls and emails in May 2019, up from 210 HelpLine cases in May 2018.

-The full 60 Minutes piece is available to view via CBS All Access, a subscription-based service.
+The full 60 Minutes piece is available online.
 A 60 Minutes Overtime segment, which features Hartman and reporter Bill Whitaker, provides a behind-the-scenes look at the making of the piece, and is available to watch on YouTube, along with a May 6 CBS This Morning interview with Dr. Ted Huey of Columbia University and AFTD’s Medical Advisory Council.